- Machine learning methods and their applications to the environmental sciences

 - While ML methods such as artificial neural networks are able to extract nonlinear signals missed by linear statistical methods, they are computationally much more expensive.
 We have been developing new ML models which are several orders of magnitude faster than the standard ML models, especially when the models need to be updated frequently as new data arrive continually (i.e. online learning).

 My graduate-level book "Machine Learning Methods in the Environmental Sciences: Neural Networks and Kernels" was published by Cambridge Univ.
 Press in 2009.

-***** Note: I am no longer accepting new graduate students/post-docs, as I have retired and am living in Victoria on Vancouver Island *****
+***** Note: I am no longer accepting new graduate students/post-docs, as I have moved to live in Victoria on Vancouver Island after becoming professor emeritus *****